Argus-Labs/world-engine/proto/buf.md

 # Protobufs

-This is the public protocol buffers API for the [Cosmoshub](https://github.com/cosmos/gaia).
+This is the public protocol buffers API for the [Argus Chain](https://github.com/argus-labs/argus).